WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step3-Play-the-game-trinket/README.md

 so that when we click Run, it calls the ```make_choice()``` function.

-Run the code to check it works.
+Run the code to check it works as it did before.

 ## Add some annotation

-At the moment we just have two turtles on the screen, so it would be good to put some labels to show which is which.
+At the moment the game ends with just two turtles on the screen, so it would be nice to put some labels to show which hand is yours and which is the computer's.
+For this we will make another turtle.
+We can use the same turtle for several other bits of labelling in the game, so it will be a very useful animal.